 3. Send out matching gifts reminder emails.

-Once a donor gives to your cause, set up an automated email message to remind them to submit a matching gift request.
-Be sure to schedule this to be sent after (or as a part of) your thank-you message.
+Once a donor gives to your cause, set up an automated email message that reminds them to submit a matching gift request.
+Schedule this message to be sent after your thank-you message.

 4. Embed a matching gift search tool on your donation form.

-Remind donors about matching gifts as they make their donation to your cause by embedding a matching gift search tool directly on your giving pages and forms.
+Remind donors about matching gifts right when they donate to your cause by embedding a matching gift search tool directly on your giving pages and forms.

 5. Create a dedicated matching gifts page on your website.